CDCgov/FoodNetTrends/README.md

 | **R package errors** | Check `foodnet.yml` for package compatibility |
 | **No progress visible** | Use `nextflow log -f name,status` to check pipeline progress |

+## Known Limitations

+### Serotype/Serogroup Analysis Constraints

+**Current limitation**: The pipeline supports only **one analysis level per pathogen** within a single run.
+For example, if analyzing Salmonella, you must choose either:
+- Pathogen level (all Salmonella together)
+- Serogroup level (specific serogroups like Group B, Group D)
+- Serotype level (specific serotypes like Enteritidis, Typhimurium)

+**Impact**: Users cannot perform mixed-level analysis of the same pathogen in one run.
+For instance, you cannot simultaneously analyze:
+- Salmonella as a whole pathogen
+- Two specific Salmonella serogroups
+- One specific Salmonella serotype

+**Workaround**: Run separate analyses for each desired level and combine results manually.

+**Future enhancement**: Multi-level pathogen analysis capability is planned for future releases.

 ### Common Error Messages

 #### "Divergent transitions after warmup"